The Best Training Aids for Putting

 There’s no excuse not to practice your putting.
 You can work on your putting stroke 365 days a year, inside or out, morning or night.

 Not only that, but improving your putting is arguably one of the quickest paths to shooting lower scores.
-If the full swing is a house of cards that can crumble when any one of a hundred movements falls out of sync, the putting stroke is a relatively simple movement that can be engrained and maintained.
+If the full swing is a house of cards that can crumble when any one of a hundred movements falls out of sync, the putting stroke is a simple movement that can be engrained and maintained.
 And you'll tap into those gains on every single hole you play.

 If you're ready to improve your putting, and your scores, check out the best training aids for putting.